If you've heard about no-till gardening or 'no-dig' and are wondering what the hype is about, read on.

 Conventional chemical farming rarely ever has these residues, but its abusive approach to soil management means turning over soil may give temporary access to the last of the depleting nutrients in almost-dead soils.

-Problems With Tillage
+Problems With Tilling

-Tillage causes substantial soil disturbance.
+• Tillage causes substantial soil disturbance.

 No-till and minimum tillage are both more effective and more holistic mindsets, which put soil structure and microbiome health at the forefront of land usage decisions.

-In the no-till approach, soil is never turned over nor cultivated down more than a couple of inches.
+In the no till approach, soil is never turned over nor cultivated down more than a couple of inches.
 Subsoil layers are always left where they are and never exposed.
 Minimal disturbance is the key.

 garlic plants growing in raised bed pine needle mulch chop and drop